Keith-hoka/project2/README.md

 ### Special thanks

-Rowena and Pat, you are awesome and thank you so much for giving me some precious feedbacks.
+Rowena and Pat, you are awesome and thank you so much for giving us some precious feedbacks.